 What Is the Right Humidity Level for Snakes?

-Others live in rainforests.
-It’s these snakes that require the highest humidity level.
-Burmese pythons and carpet pythons require humidity of 60-65% because that’s what they find in their habitat.
+Burmese pythons and carpet pythons require humidity of 60-65% because that’s what they’re exposed to in their natural habitat.

 Ball pythons require lower humidity.
 They live in warm areas close to the equator, in grasslands and savannas.
 This area is less humid than the rainforest, so ball pythons only need 55-60% humidity.